GabrielDev90/CodingChallengeRapidPay/README.md

 <br />
 SignIn - you can validate your credentials and also access you token.

-If your credentials are valid, your token will be in the response body, there is a attribue RESULT where you can find it.
+If your credentials are valid, your token will be in the response body, there is an attribue RESULT where you can find it.

 Here https://jwt.io/ you can validatre you token.
-There will be tow claims.
+There will be two claims.

 After having this token, you can go to Payment api and authenticate.
 A single click on the Authorization button will open a modal where you can insert you token.